Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-17-Robert-Silverberg-Isaac-Asimov-Nightfall.md

 # Overall: 2/9.
-Terrible
+A horrible attempt of enlargement.
-I'm not satisfied with this version since it's just a perfunctory work, not an excellent masterpiece in the respects of laconism, tempo, information density, characteristics, themes, and especially logic.
+I'm not satisfied with this version since it's just a perfunctory work, not an excellent masterpiece in the respects of laconism, tempo, information density, characteristics, themes, and especially logic compared to the original version.

 In addition, it would be more dramatic if the Apostles of Flame could be depicted as a more insidious enemy who sabotaged scientists' efforts of saving the world clandestinely and even disrupted Theremon's sensibility and rationality.
 Then scientists somehow managed to fight together against the antagonists positively in 11 months and gained the final victory just like the original optimistic ending.